grandeljay/discord-availability/README.md

 # Discord Availability

-Discord Availability is a discord bot used to track who will be available for dota.
+Discord Availability is a discord bot used to track who will be available for a certain event (i. e. a game).

 ## Requirements